 Temple provides a number of resources that can help keep you on track to graduation.
 Along the way, you will take many courses that will broaden your horizons and stimulate your intellect.

 The Undergraduate Bulletin is your indispensable guide to all of Temple’s degree programs and the requirements necessary to complete your major.
 With this information and guidance from your academic advisors, you can map out your path to graduation.

 College gives you the chance to acquire expertise in a specific field, but it also should help you develop a broad base of skills, abilities and knowledge.
 Temple’s General Education (GenEd) program serves as the university’s liberal-education requirements for undergraduates and provides a foundation for learning and development that will help you succeed academically and professionally.

 University Core Curriculum

-The core curriculum is Temple's liberal-education requirements for all undergraduate students admitted prior to fall 2008 and all transfer students admitted prior to fall 2010.
+The core curriculum is Temple’s liberal-education requirements for all undergraduate and transfer students.
 The core, in combination with your major, provides you with the intellectual skills and knowledge needed for academic success in college.
-It also equips you with a useful education for your career, citizenship and personal life.
+It also equips you with a useful education for your career, your citizenship and your personal life.

 Degree Auditing Reporting System (DARS)